Mathspy/gatsby-storybook-jest-starter/README.md

     *Note: You'll also see a second link: `http://localhost:8000___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the the `project-name` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `project-name` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+5.  **Write your first story!**

+    Start running Storybook's local development enviroment

+    ```sh
+    npm run storybook
+    ```

+    At first you can read the explanation for what are stories and how using them differ with Gatsby in the "Welcome" story.
+Open the `stories` directory in your code editor of choice and edit existing or create new stories (which should all end with `.stories.js`).
+Save your changes and the browser will update in real time with your components' stories!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
+    ├── .storybook
     ├── node_modules
     ├── src
+    ├── stories
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js